cmazey/Cmazey-Calculator/README.md

 - Multiplication
 - Division
 - LineSlope
-- HtoI
+- HToI
 - Change

 More will be coming soon...